Skip to content

 • Try more specific, detailed search queries related to your documentation content

-• Adjust the Cut Off score (lower for more results, higher for precision)
+• Adjust the Cut Off score parameter in search tools (lower for more results, higher for precision)

-• Use Stepback Search Index for complex documentation questions
+• Use Stepback Search Index tool for complex documentation questions

-• Verify the Collection Suffix targets the right dataset
+• Verify the Index Name (collection suffix) targets the right dataset

 Getting Help